-- Power on the compressor by pressing the power button. - When powered on, lights surrounding the compressor power button will illuminate: - Green indicates the compressor is connected to AC power. - Orange indicates the internal battery is being used. - Power on the ventilator by pressing the power button. - A Ensure that the green power indicator light on the ventilator is on. - When the startup screen is displayed, listen for audible tones to test the ventilator's alarm speaker.
+- 1. Power on the compressor by pressing the power button for the compressor. - 2.
+When powered on, lights surrounding the compressor power button will illuminate: - Green indicates the compressor is connected to AC power. - Orange indicates the internal battery is being used. - 3.
+Power on the ventilator by pressing the power button for the ventilator. - 4.
+Ensure the green power indicator light on the ventilator is on. - 5.
+When the startup screen is displayed, listen for audible tones to test the ventilator's alarm speaker.

 During the ventilator's start up sequence, the ventilator will perform a self test.
 During the test, all ventilator indicator lights should briefly flash and an audible alarm should briefly sound.
 This self test can take up to 15 seconds to complete.
-If you do not hear tones when you turn on the ventilator, contact your service representative.
+If you do not hear tones when you turn on the ventilator, contact your Hillrom service representative.

-When the Home screen is displayed, the touch screen is ready to use.
+When the Home Screen is displayed, the touch screen is ready to use.

-NOTE: Ventilation will not begin until an Activity button is selected on the ventilator.
-For more information see "Choosing an Activity Button (Patient Selectable) to Begin Ventilation" on page 64.
+Ventilation will not begin until an Activity Button is selected on the ventilator.
+For more information see "CHOOSING AN ACTIVITY BUTTON (PATIENT SELECTABLE) TO BEGIN VENTILATION" on page 57.

-NOTE: A high-pitched sound may be heard briefly while the compressor is powering on.
+A high-pitched sound may be heard briefly while the compressor is powering on.
 This sound will go away once the compressor reaches operating pressure.